wtadler/lifelines/docs/Survival Analysis intro.rst

 subpopulations, :math:`A` and :math:`B`.
 Population :math:`A` has a very
 small lifespan, say 2 months on average, and population :math:`B` enjoys a much larger lifespan, say 12 months on average.
-We might not know this distinction before hand.
+We might not know this distinction beforehand.
 At :math:`t=10`, we wish to investigate the average lifespan.
 Below is an example of such a situation.